nkrao220/accent-classification/README.md

 Unfortunately, my data is not very interpretable, making it really hard to tell if my model is picking up on signal in my data.
 I would like to try using the same data with saved MFCC images.
 This way, I could plot neuron activation against an image and see what a CNN picks up on with MFCC's.

+Additionally, CNN's may not need us to process data into MFCC's, which is a step that is very important for success with HMM and GMM models.
+However, a CNN should be able to pick up on signal without all the processing, so it would be interesting to see if a spectrogram would perform as well as an MFCC.

 Try to classify more accents.
-I've only worked on the two most represented accents.
-I would ultimately like to training a CNN to classify four accents.
-Unfortunately, the rest of the accents in my dataset have too few samples to train on.
+I've only worked on the three most represented accents.
+I would ultimately like to train a CNN to classify most of the accents in the Mozilla Voice data (except for the accents that have very few samples).

-### Mozilla Voice Dataset

-Once I have a model that works well, I would like to use that same model to test on the Mozilla Voice Data.
-This dataset consists of speakers of various accents speaking different sentences.
-I'm curious if my models would be able to classify well on data that is more random.